bradleeharr/embeddings-GPT/README.md

-# GNU Radio Documentation Embeddings
+# GPT Documentation Embeddings

-This project focuses on processing the GNU Radio's associated GitHub source code to generate embeddings.
+This project focuses on processing another project's associated GitHub source code to generate embeddings.
 These embeddings aim to allow efficient and relevant searches, aiding in providing context for chat-based interactions.

 ## Repository Contents